brettz9/typeson-registry-sca-reverter/README.md

 You must set config early, e.g., within the call to `setGlobalVars` in the non-invasive distribution of IndexedDBShim.

+Note that while the code was mostly the same as that working previously within IndexedDBShim, some code has been added without testing, so you ought to do your own testing to confirm.

 ```js
 setGlobalVars(null, {
     registerSCA: typesonRegistrySCAReverter